AaronWatters/H5Gizmos/doc/Tutorials/hello2.md

 ## Discussion

-This script is similar to `hello1.py` except that the user controls when the time display updates using the `clicker` button.
+This script is similar to `hello1.py` except that the user controls when the time display updates using the `click me` button.

+This script creates three components -- a `greeting` header, a `the_time` text, and a `clicker` button with its click event bound to the `click_callback` function.

 The `task` coroutine establishes the `greeting` as the primary component and waits for the Javascript child to connect at